-All references to 'Watson Farley & Williams', 'WFW' and 'the firm' in this document mean Watson Farley & Williams LLP and/or its affiliated entities.
-Any reference to a 'partner' means a member of Watson Farley & Williams LLP, or a member, partner, employee or consultant with equivalent standing and qualification in WFW Affiliated Entities.
-A list of members of Watson Farley & Williams LLP and their professional qualifications is open to inspection on request.
+All references to 'Watson Farley & Williams', 'WFW' and 'the firm' in this document mean Watson Farley & Williams LLP and/or its Affiliated Entities.
+Any reference to a 'partner' means a member of Watson Farley & Williams LLP, or a member or partner in an Affiliated Entity, or an employee or consultant with equivalent standing and qualification.
+The transactions and matters referred to in this document represent the experience of our lawyers.
+This publication is produced by Watson Farley & Williams.
+It provides a summary of the legal issues, but is not intended to give specific legal advice.
+The situation described may not apply to your circumstances.
+If you require advice or have questions or comments on its subject, please speak to your usual contact at Watson Farley & Williams.
+This publication constitutes attorney advertising.